Steven Paul Jobs, 1955-2011 (Wall Street Journal)

 By NICK SUMMERS | NEWSWEEK

-Ousted from Apple, Jobs looked to moviemaking for salvation—and nearly bankrupted himself in the process.
+Ousted from Apple, Jobs looked to moviemaking for salvation—and nearly bankrupted himself in the process."Hi.
+It's Steve."

 Aaron Sorkin on an unforgettable phone call.
 (Newsweek)